sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 |Pose position ||||
 |Lens position ||||

 ## Painting soldering!

 With [AiPhotoShop - the online tool for infinite extents of canvas](https://www.painthua.com/) you can "weld" your work continuously, very conveniently.
 Just add the `--api` parameter to the start command and open the web page to use it.

 [Github](https://github.com/BlinkDL/Hua)

+## Curbing style pollution

+Introduces how to generate images in WebUi with the subject as the focus, rather than the style of the drawing.[^12]

+To get the desired result, we change `style` to `[style:10]`

+In Automatic 1111's WebUi cue word method, [x:10] tells stable diffusion until the tenth step before rendering the cue word.

+By the time 10 steps are reached, a basic image has been formed, so styling pollutes the main component recklessly, instead acting like an IMG2IMG (which you can think of as a form of Img2img) over the existing image

+You can experiment with this number depending on how many overall steps you've done.
+If you change the format to [x:0.2] (i.e. a number below 1) then it becomes a percentage, [x:0.6] tells SD to wait until 60% of the total number of steps before implementing x, and so on.

 ## The secret of diagram to diagram conversion